30+ Facebook Product Manager Interview Questions

 A candidate who doesn’t understand the existing core features well isn’t the right fit for the job.

-For that reason, Facebook PMs often ask this question.
+For that reason, PMs often ask this question.

 A decent response would be to first determine the possible culprits for a decline in the use of newsfeed (if any) by looking at feedback, prioritizing the fixes, and coming up with an additional idea or two to enhance the user experience.

-4. What metrics would you use to measure the success of Instagram ads?
+What metrics would you use to measure the success of Facebook ads?

-In case you forgot – Instagram is a part of Facebook.
+In case you forgot – ads are a part of Facebook.

-Recruiters will often ask Instagram-related questions to surprise candidates and see if they’ve come prepared.
+Recruiters will often ask ad-related questions to surprise candidates and see if they’ve come prepared.

-As far as the use of Instagram ads is concerned, a great way to start would be to look at the total ad spend over a fixed period of time (say, a quarter).
+As far as the use of ads is concerned, a great way would be to look at the total ad spend over a fixed period of time (say, a quarter).

 To dig down even further, you could consider looking at the figures for different types of ads.

-To wrap things up, Facebook PMs will ask you leadership-related questions to see if you’re the right culture fit for the company.
+To wrap things up, PMs will ask you leadership-related questions to see if you’re the right culture fit for the company.
+Getting your dream job at Facebook can be hard, but you can prepare for it effectively.

 Keep in mind that there are no right or wrong answers.
 Your responses are supposed to be unique and reflect your personality, otherwise, it defeats the purpose of this interview.